metaxatos/network-marketing-crm/SIGNUP_500_ERROR_INVESTIGATION.md

 4. **Environment Variables**: Different keys serve different purposes
 5. **Error Messages**: RLS violations provide clear error messages

+## Next Steps

+1. Add `SUPABASE_SERVICE_ROLE_KEY` to Netlify environment variables
+2. Redeploy the site
+3. Test signup with realistic email addresses
+4. Verify member records are created successfully

-The signup system requires the service role key to bypass RLS policies during member creation.
+The signup system is now properly configured to use the service role key for bypassing RLS policies during member creation.
+Once the environment variable is added to Netlify, the signup flow should work correctly.